Colton Moore: Georgia House of Representatives campaign and election

-Georgia State Senate campaigns
+Georgia State Senate campaigns and elections

 In March 2020, Moore told the press that he would not be running for reelection for his house seat.
-Moore instead qualified to run for the State Senate seat for District 53 against Jeff Mullis, whom he decried as a "political boss" who "has tried to push me out of my seat".
-According to Moore, he ran against Mullis for his alleged mistreatment of those that do not agree with him.
-Moore was at a financial disadvantage; Moore had $26 while Mullis had $250,000.
+Moore instead qualified to run for the State Senate seat for District 53 against Jeff Mullis.

 In April 2020, Moore asked Senator Jeff Mullis to debate him in Dade County.
 Mullis refused, claiming to not wish to participate in a forum controlled by Moore.

+Moore was endorsed by Young Americans for Liberty in 2020.

 On June 9, 2020, Moore lost the Republican primary election to Mullis.
 Mullis was later re-elected in November, running uncontested.

 Moore later launched his campaign for senator for the 2022 election, again running for Jeff Mullis's seat.
 In March 2022, Mullis announced he would withdraw from the election following medical issues, claiming he wished to spend more time with his family.
 Moore later won the Republican primary on May 24, 2022, with 51% of the vote against political newcomer Steven Henry.
 He was unopposed in the general election on November 8, 2022 and elected to the 53rd senate district.

 On May 21, 2024, Moore won the Republican primary election for state senator with 70% of the vote against newcomer Angela Pence (29.8%).
 Moore utilized $274,000 in campaign donations while Pence utilized $3,600.
 Moore was challenged by Democrat Bart Bryant in the 2024 election.
 On November 5, 2024, Moore won the general election.

-Endorsements

-In April 2020, Ringgold Mayor Nick Millwood announced his endorsement of Moore instead of incumbent Jeff Mullis.
-Mayor Millwood cited standing up against unethical politics and legislators, empowering educators, not compromisingly defending constitutional carry and the Second Amendment, and standing up for First Amendment rights as among the many reasons that he endorsed Moore.
-Millwood said: "During Colton’s term as a state representative, his frustrations at being blocked and talked down to by Jeff Mullis led him to tackle the problem directly and run for that seat.
-I admire his tenacity and ability to go right to the source of the problem and launch a public challenge to make a difference".
-Moore was also endorsed by Young Americans for Liberty.
+State senate resignation and 14th district congressional election

+On January 14, 2026, Moore resigned from the senate to run in a special election to fill the 14th district congressional seat vacated by Republican Marjorie Taylor Greene.
+He did not obtain enough votes in the March 10, 2026, special election to enter the April 7, 2026, runoff for the 14th district that was won by Republican Clay Fuller.

 Policy and legislation

 In 2019 Moore was rated by American Conservative Union as the seventh most conservative legislator in Georgia.
-He has supported and cosigned bills such as HB 2, HB 481, and the "Heartbeat Bill"; supported 10-year term limits; advocated for the end of film subsidies; and supported HB 179 (died in committee) "which would allow school teachers and administrators to utilize discipline in schools without having it negatively impact their school’s climate ratings".
+He has supported and cosigned bills such as HB 2, HB 481, and the "Heartbeat Bill"; supported 10-year term limits; advocated for the end of film subsidies; and supported HB 179 (died in committee) "which would allow school teachers and administrators to utilize discipline in schools without having it negatively impact their school's climate ratings".